BlazeMeter's API Functional Test allows you to test whether your APIs work as expected.

 - Recording a test

-- Create test from API specification / Import Swagger file
+- Create a test from API specification / Import Swagger file

 - Using BlazeMeter's API to create, run and analyze API Functional Tests